 July 1 - December 31, Fall Semester

-Consideration for the award is contingent on receipt of all of the following prior to travel:
+Consideration for the award is contingent on receipt of all of the following prior to travel or application deadline:

 - Online application (access requires authentication using Net ID/Password through myState) that includes a brief letter of request that justifies why funding assistance is needed and the significance of the conference.

 - Letter of authorized travel support by the department head